-- Students will explore how to be leaders in sport, leading groups and teams, using analysis and peer feedback to progress. - Students will explore the roles of officials and referees.
-The designing of products needs to consider the needs of different users and taking consideration of cultural, ethical, and religious factors within the designing of new products.
+• Students will explore how the designing of products needs to consider the needs of different users and taking a consideration of cultural, ethical, and religious factors within the designing of new products.

-Wellbeing & Community - The Physical Education curriculum recognize the importance of our students knowing how to care for themselves both mentally and physically, whilst they also develop personal traits and virtues that will motivate and guide students with confidence and resilience.
+Wellbeing & Community - The Physical Education curriculum recognizes the importance of our students knowing how to care for themselves both mentally and physically, whilst they also develop personal traits and virtues that will motivate and guide students with confidence and resilience.